jopaik/network_demos/netbox/README.md

 Launch the Network-Netbox-Compare-Configs job-template to compare the running config to the netbox rendered config template.

 ### Step 8 - Verify Config drift checks
-Verify Config drift checks by changing the config on rtr1
+Verify Config drift checks by changing the config on rtr1 and relaunching the Network-Netbox-Compare-Configs job-template

 # Key Takeaways